Greatest Literature banner

 There might actually be an interesting interpretation of Dracula somewhere here, connecting the apprehension of sexual wantonness in the original story with today's fear of blood-borne diseases, especially AIDS.
 But it's handled too confusingly in this conceptually murky production.

-The character of Johnathan Harker is practically written out of the story and the figure of Van Helsing, essayed by the accomplished David Suchet (of Poirot fame), is also twisted beyond recognition.
+The character of Johnathan Harker is practically written out of the story and the figure of Van Helsing, essayed by the accomplished David Suchet (The Secret Agent, Murder on the Orient Express), is also twisted beyond recognition.
 Van Helsing is now a prisoner of the cult, discovered only in the latter part of the film and rescued just in time to save London—and the world—from the wicked count.

 The acting, staging and cinematography are all quite fine (if very dark), as expected in a high-class British production.